0xGiddi/MSDigitalOcean/README.md

+**This project is waaaay out of date and uses old and inefficient methods of installing Windows of DO A new stable and less time consuming method will be release as soon as it's stabel**

 # MSDigitalOcean

 The aim of this project is to find a convenient way of running MS Windows on a DigitalOcean droplet.